 It is difficult for a carrier or middleman to provide an accurate estimate of how long a certain type of shipment will take.
-This, of course, depends on origin and destination, type of shipment (remember that LTL will be much slower than TL), whether domestic or international, whether it has a process rigorous customs or unloading, etc. right now.
+This, of course, depends on origin and destination, type of shipment (remember that LTL will be much slower than TL), whether domestic or international, whether it has a process of rigorous customs or unloading, etc. right now.

-The lack of standardization within the industry can make this question difficult to answer without going into the specifics.
+The lack of standardization within the industry can make this question difficult to answer without going into specifics.